-We’ve learned a lot in our years of business, and these experiences — both good and bad — have drastically changed how we prepare for Black Friday.
+We’ve learned a lot in our years of business, and these experiences — both good and bad — have drastically changed how we prepare for the holiday season.
 We are constantly making improvements to the way we operate, whether it’s upgrading the quality and cross-functionality of our apps, improving the way we load test, or making the operational and technical changes required to achieve the highest degree of PCI compliance.

 Hopefully I’ll be able to share some of what we learned so that you can stay motivated, avoid burning out, and help support the biggest ecommerce event of the year — even if it looks a little different than usual.

-Whether BFCM becomes an all-November event instead of being focused on one weekend, or sees record-breaking online sales over the usual Thanksgiving break, we are prepared for both sustained increase in volume as well as extremes for the merchants who rely on our apps and solutions.
+In the years since Covid-19, BFCM has become more of an all-November event instead of being focused on one weekend, with a much heavier emphasis on online sales.
+This makes it extra important that we are prepared for both sustained increase in volume as well as extremes for the merchants who rely on our apps and solutions.

 We typically start our preparations by reviewing the previous year’s Black Friday performance and determine what we did well, what exceeded our expectations, and what didn’t go so well.
 We don’t ignore those things, though — we improve and learn from our mistakes.

 By August, we’ve made our predictions about the volume of sales, traffic, and support we’re expecting based on last year’s numbers, and trends we’ve seen so far this year.